Cytomegalovirus (CMV) in Newborns

 - Swelling (inflammation) of the lungs (pneumonitis)

 The symptoms of CMV may look like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Talk with your baby's healthcare provider if you think your baby may have CMV infection.

 How is CMV in newborns diagnosed?

 Most CMV infections in the mother are not diagnosed because the virus causes few symptoms.
 Tests for diagnosis include: